jitsi/lib-jitsi-meet/doc/API.md

         3. jirecon
         4. callStatsID - callstats credentials
         5. callStatsSecret - callstats credentials
-        6. disableThirdPartyRequests - if true - callstats will be disabled and the callstats API won't be included.
         **NOTE: if 4 and 5 are set the library is going to send events to callstats.
 Otherwise the callstats integration will be disabled.**

 5. addEventListener(event, listener) - Subscribes the passed listener to the event.